scranefield/jason-social-practices/README.md

 { include("metainterpreter.asl") }
 ```

-To come: agent and environment code for an example scenario.
+*To come*: agent and environment code for an example scenario.

 For more information, see [arXiv paper link to come].